ryuichiueda/flow_estimator/README.md

 The cpp program outputs the following data from its stdout:
 * a forecasted occupancy grid map as a text PGM format.

+## TODO

+* To consider fixed obstacles (two input PGM should be compared at first)
+* To use better random variables